Apply for an appointment

 When to submit an application for appointment

-Our office strives to review and assess applications (new or subsequent) within 12 weeks (3 months), and applications may be approved or declined.
+During normal operation, our office strives to review and assess applications (new or subsequent) within 12 weeks (3 months), and applications may be approved or declined.

 Processing times are dependent on volume of applications received and will take longer if we need to contact you about your application package.